-Kerala: PM Modi to inaugurate Kollam bypass today
+Kerala: PM Modi inaugurates Kollam bypass, assures 100 per cent rural connectivity

 Kollam, Jan 15: Prime Minister Narendra Modi on Tuesday inaugurated Kollam bypass in Kerala.
 The bypass, by now popularly called the Kollam bypass, is a two-lane, 13 km stretch built at a cost of Rs 352 crores from Mevaram to Kavanad in Kollam district of the state.